byjg/php-cache-engine/docs/class-redis-cache-engine.md

+---
+sidebar_position: 7
+---

-# Class RedisCacheEngine
+# RedisCacheEngine

-This class uses the Redis as the cache engine.
+This class uses Redis as the cache engine.

 ## Defining the Servers